Composer / Pianist David Del

 Exactly.
 And I think that kind of thing is what feeds the more imaginative,

 inventive performers!
 They're looking for something; they're looking

 for a mountain that hasn't been climbed, or a desert that hasn't been crossed!

 And, you know, that's fun!
 In fact, my music has appealed to

 performers and conductors who like a challenge.
 Phyllis Bryn-Julson

 has said to me, "I love singing your music; it opens me up!
 It's only

 your music does that.
 I don't know what it is; it's about jumping around

 like that."
 She has also told me, "Nobody else writes that way; I never

 can do what I can do.
 In fact, I didn't know I could do that until

 you asked me to do it!"
 So there's a certain reciprocity that's quite

 you for being a composer — for all of your

 works so far and for those yet to be created!

 Del Tredici: What a nice

 interview!
 You're very good.
 You make it very easy.
 You

 flattered by the remark] Thank you so very much.

-|Generally recognized as the
+|Generally recognized as the father

-commissioned and performed by nearly every major American and European orchestral ensemble.
+by nearly every major American and European orchestral ensemble.
 "Del Tredici,"

 said Aaron Copland, "is that rare find among composers — a creator with

 a truly original gift.
 I venture to say that his music is certain to make

 a lasting impression on the American musical scene.
 I know of no other composer

 Much of his early work consisted of elaborate vocal settings of James